Trump's talk of tax on Mexico exports causing concern in Asia

 Published Friday, January 27, 2017 12:37AM EST

-TOKYO - Talk of a possible 20 per cent tax on U.S. imports from Mexico is raising eyebrows in Asia, where exports to the U.S. drive growth in many economies.
+TOKYO - Talk of a possible 20 per cent tax on U.S. imports from Mexico raised eyebrows Friday in Asia, where exports to the U.S. drive growth in many economies.

+Reaction to the news was more muted than it might have been, however, since much of the region was closed for lunar new year holidays.

-Japanese officials said Friday they hoped to soon hold talks on trade with U.S. officials.
+Japanese officials said Friday they hoped to meet soon with U.S. officials.
 Finance Minister Taro Aso said the Japanese side should "thoroughly explain" how Japanese companies have been contributing to American society, including creating jobs.

 "It would be important to exchange opinions to accurately convey the reality and establish a steady relationship," Aso told reporters.